tuongtranngoc/tuongtranngoc.github.io/_posts/2024-01-16-db-text-detection.md

 # Introduction

-In the real-world, sence text is often with various scales and shapes, including horizontal, multi-oriented and curved text.
+In the real-world, scene text is often with various scales and shapes, including horizontal, multi-oriented and curved text.
-Segmentation-based sence text detection has attracted a lot of attention in state-of-the-art papers.
+Segmentation-based scene text detection has attracted a lot of attention in state-of-the-art papers.
 However, most segmentation-based methods require complex post-processing and take a lot of time in inference phrase.
 Most existing detection methods use the similar post-processing pipeline as below:

 <figure>
     <img src='/images/posts/20230116_differentiable_binarization/tradditional_method.png'>